sergey-shulyak/arch-backup/MACHINES.md

   ✓ tlp.service (enable)
   ✓ tlp-sleep.service (enable)

-Skipping (not applicable to this machine):
+Will disable (cleanup - not applicable to this machine):
-  ○ openrgb.service (for rig)
+  ⊘ openrgb.service (not applicable to thinkpad)

 Apply these system service changes? (y/N): y
+  → Enables tlp power management
+  → Disables openrgb system service (if installed)
 ```

-Done!
-Everything applicable to thinkpad is auto-enabled, everything rig-specific is auto-skipped.
+**Result**: True machine mirroring!
+- ✓ Universal services synced across all machines
+- ✓ Hardware-specific services automatically removed from other machines
+- ✓ Desktop won't have tlp running, laptop won't have openrgb
+- ✓ All changes shown and confirmed before applying

 ### From Laptop (thinkpad) back to Desktop (rig)